ShoYamanishi/iOSRecorderWithVUMeter/README.md

 temporary file.
 At the end of recording, the raw audio is converted to a wav file with RIFF header.
-The handling of background task is generalized in SlowTaskManager.{h,m} that utilizes iOS's very covenient Dispatch Queue mechanism.
+The handling of background task is generalized in **SlowTaskManager.{h,m}** that utilizes iOS's very covenient Dispatch Queue mechanism.
-The actual file access is done by its subclass SlowTaskWaveWriter.{h,m}.
+The actual file access is done by its subclass **SlowTaskWaveWriter.{h,m}**.
-I have also implemented another base class SlowTaskManagerPosix.{h,m}, which does not use Dispatch Queue, but use the POSIX primitives such as pthread and condvar.
+I have also implemented another base class **SlowTaskManagerPosix.{h,m}**, which does not use Dispatch Queue, but use the POSIX primitives such as pthread and condvar.
 It was taken from my old code for an old bare-bone embedded system to which I was implementing an ASR task.
 I just wanted to see how the POSIX primitives work on the latest iOS.